Just like you

 What advice would you give to somebody who wants to become an entrepreneur?

 Write a basic plan, run this past some trusted friends/colleagues and be prepared to listen and change it.
 Check that you can afford to lose the initial investment and then WORK, WORK, WORK.
 To get a company off the ground is all about hard work.
 Don’t expect to have a two week holiday in the summer without constant communication with the company.
 Also, the choice of staff is critical.
-In small start-ups you will rely heavily on you staff, so chose them carefully.
+In small start-ups, you will rely heavily on your staff, so chose them carefully.

 What else are you passionate about, aside from being an entrepreneur?